 What are the Most Popular Oil Pastels Brands?

-Pentel, Crayola, Faber-Castell, Sennelier, Sakura, and Mungyo are some of the selections for the most trusted and best oil pastels brand that offers a vast lineup of high-quality oil pastels for all levels and ages.
+Pentel, Crayola, Faber-Castell, Sennelier, Sakura, and Mungyo are some of the selections for the most trusted and outstanding oil pastels brand that offers a vast lineup of high-quality oil pastels for all levels and ages.
 But if you want to explore other options or you’re on a tight budget, you don’t need to shy away from unfamiliar brands.
 They may not be as popular as the ones I’ve mentioned but LLY, Lasten, Pentrista, and DOMS are some of the good brands that I’ve tried.

 How Long will Oil Pastels Last?